-DCCEEW (2022).
-Nationwide House Energy Rating Scheme (NatHERS): NatHERS Whole of Home national calculations method, Australian Government Department of Climate Change, Energy, the Environment and Water, Canberra.
+DCCEEW (2025).
+NatHERS Whole of Home calculations method.
+Australian Government Department of Climate Change, Energy, the Environment and Water, Canberra.

 Technical editing: Biotext, Canberra

 Disclaimer

 The Australian Government as represented by the Department of Climate Change, Energy, the Environment and Water has exercised due care and skill in the preparation and compilation of the information and data in this publication.
 Notwithstanding, the Commonwealth of Australia, its officers, employees or agents disclaim any liability, including liability for negligence, loss howsoever caused, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying upon any of the information or data in this publication to the maximum extent permitted by law.
 No representation expressed or implied is made as to the currency, accuracy, reliability or completeness of the information contained in this publication.
 The reader should rely on their own inquiries to independently confirm the information and comment on which they intend to act.
 This publication does not indicate commitment by the Australian Government to a particular course of action.